Have You Seen Any Nazi Uranium? These Researchers Want To Know

 Timothy Koeth's office is crammed with radioactive relics — old watches with glowing radium dials, pieces of melted glass from beneath the test of the world's first nuclear weapon.

-But there is one artifact that stands apart from the rest: a dense, charcoal-black cube, two-inches on a side.
+But there is one artifact that stands apart from the rest: a dense, charcoal-black cube, 2 inches on a side.
 The cube is made of pure uranium metal.
 It was forged more than 70 years ago by the Nazis, and it tells the little-known story of Germany's nuclear efforts during World War II.

-"From a historical this cube weighs a lot more than five pounds," Koeth, a physicist at the University of Maryland, says as he holds it in his hand.
+"From a historical perspective this cube weighs a lot more than 5 pounds," Koeth, a physicist at the University of Maryland, says as he holds it in his hand.

 The cube entered Koeth's life on a hot August day in 2013.
 He was out for a jog when a friend called him on his phone.

-"They said 'I need to meet you as soon as possible,' " Koeth says.
+"They said, 'I need to meet you as soon as possible,' " Koeth says.

 Koeth told his friend to drive to a nearby parking lot.
 Twenty minutes later, he found himself staring at a small satchel in the trunk of the car.
 Inside, wrapped in paper towels was the cube.